Making Anastatus releases

 The release cards can also be hooked into a plastic cup for more weather protection.

-Note escape holes in silkworm eggs after Anastatus wasps have emerged.
+Note escape holes in the eggs after Anastatus wasps have emerged.

 In wet areas, two litre milk cartons are an ideal cover for the Anastatus release cards.